areaDetector/ADUVC/adUVCSupport/imageCaptureTest/README.md

 A window will open displaying what the camera can see.
 The window will stay open for 200 frames of video an will then close automatically.

+**NOTE** Currently only 640x480 images at 30fps are supported.
+User parameters will be added in future releases